 AUTHORS BEWARE!
-If you receive a flattering email about your book, it may be from an AI
+If you receive a flattering email about your book, it may be written by an AI

 I received a series of emails yesterday which I now know to be AI generated and suspect to be part of a phishing scam, so I’m flagging them up here as a warning to other authors who may be targeted in a similar way